opensourcegrappler/DeathByX/Readme.md

 round the required 3 reps are spaced 20secs apart, in the fourth round the required 4 reps are spaced 15 secs apart and so on.

-The prinout shows your score should you stop right now.  e.g. The following output means you have COMPLETED 10 rounds and 3 reps (you are now in the 11th round).
+The printout shows your score should you stop right now.  e.g. The following output means you have COMPLETED 10 rounds and 3 reps (you are now in the 11th round).
 ```